richujain/uber-eats-clone/README.md

 ## 🚀 How to use

+- Add your Google Places API in SearchBar.js.
 - Install packages with `yarn` or `npm install`.
   - If you have native iOS code run `npx pod-install`
 - Run `yarn start` to start the bundler.